azureleaf/gomoku-vue/README.md

   - `getScanOrigins()` : Return starting points & directions of the line scans.
 - `getNextMove()` : Return the position of the next COM player move.
   - `getScoreMatrix()` : Return evaluated score for every square for both players.
-    - `matchPattern()` : Pattern match and return the square scores for the single line.
+    - `matchPatterns()` : Pattern match and return the square scores for the single line.
       - `scanLine()` : Extract the content of the single line from the board.
 - `getRandomMove()` : for debugging.
 Randomly find the empty square in the board.